Chronic Post-Surgical Pain (CPSP)

 Chronic post-surgical pain (CPSP) is one of the most common complications of surgery.
-It is estimated that 10-50 percent of individuals who have undergone an operation experience pain that persists after the expected healing period.1
+It is estimated that 10-50 percent of individuals who have undergone surgery experience pain that lasts well beyond the expected healing period.1

 Coping with post-surgical pain can be challenging, especially when you undergo surgery expecting it to alleviate, not exacerbate a medical problem.
 When patients continue to experience debilitating pain post-surgery, they may feel hopeless, frustrated, and angry.
 In some patients, these feelings can even lead to depression.